Kirk Cousins

-Kirk Daniel Cousins (born August 19, 1988) is an American football quarterback for the Minnesota Vikings of the National Football League (NFL).
-He played college football at Michigan State and was drafted by the Washington Redskins in the fourth round of the 2012 NFL Draft as a backup to fellow rookie Robert Griffin III.
-Cousins occasionally appeared in games during his first three seasons before replacing Griffin following an injury in 2015, where he remained the team's starter until 2017.
-With the Redskins, Cousins set numerous franchise records and was named to the 2017 Pro Bowl.
+Kirk Daniel Cousins (born August 19, 1988) is an American professional football quarterback for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Michigan State Spartans and was selected by the Washington Redskins in the fourth round of the 2012 NFL draft.
+Cousins ranks sixth all-time in completion percentage with at least 1,500 pass attempts and is 11th in the NFL's all-time regular season career passer rating.

-After two years of signing franchise tags and being unable to agree with the team on a long-term deal, Cousins signed a fully guaranteed three-year 84 million contract with the Vikings as a free agent in 2018.
-He ranks sixth all-time in completion percentage with at least 1,500 pass attempts, and is eighth in the NFL's all-time regular season career passer rating.
+Cousins spent his first three seasons with the Redskins as a backup to Robert Griffin III before replacing an injured Griffin in 2015 and leading the team to a division title.
+With Washington, Cousins set several franchise records and was named to the 2017 Pro Bowl.
+After two years of signing franchise tags and being unable to agree with the team on a long-term deal, Cousins signed a fully guaranteed three-year 84 million contract with the Minnesota Vikings as a free agent in 2018.
+In six seasons with the Vikings, he earned three Pro Bowl selections and ranks third in the Vikings' all-time passing yards list.
+In 2024, Cousins signed a four-year, US$180 million, US$100 million guaranteed contract with the Atlanta Falcons.

 Early life

 Kirk Cousins was born to Don Cousins and Maryann Cousins, the second oldest of their three children.
-Born in Barrington, Illinois on August 19, 1988, Cousins attended Holland Christian High School in Holland, Michigan, where he starred in football, baseball (as a third baseman and a pitcher), and basketball for the Maroons athletic teams.
+Born in Barrington, Illinois on August 19, 1988, Cousins attended Holland Christian High School in Holland, Michigan, where he starred in football, baseball, and basketball for the Maroons athletic teams.
 He broke his ankle in his junior year and was forced to attend camps in order to make an impression with recruiting colleges.
 Cousins finished his high school football career with 3,204 passing yards, 40 touchdowns, and 18 interceptions.

 After high school, Cousins was set to sign with Toledo or Western Michigan, until Mark Dantonio became the head coach at Michigan State in 2007.
 After Dantonio failed to sign his top targets at quarterback, he offered a scholarship to Cousins, which he accepted.
 He also participated in the Athletes in Action sports ministry.